remblock/REMChain-Mainnet-Setup/README.md

 ![image](https://i.imgur.com/omiCyUr.png)

 > Wait for the two dates shown on each block to be in sync with one another before proceeding onto the next step.
-It can usually take a few hours for your node to be in sync with the REMME blockchain.
+It usually takes a few hours for your node to be in sync with the REMME blockchain.
 Once it has synchronised you can then exit back to the command line by pressing control + c.
-Now if your using a VPS take a snapshot of your remnode, so that in the future it can be restored from this point without the need of redoing the second step again.

 #